-Review the Land Use Bylaw (Hyperlink) or make an appointment to discuss your plans with County Staff.
+Review the Land Use Bylaw or make an appointment to discuss your plans with County Staff.

-While County staff can assist your application and navigating the bylaws and regulations, they cannot predict whether your application will be approved or refused by the Municipal Planning Commission.
+While County staff can assist your application and navigating the bylaws and regulations, they cannot predict whether your application will be approved or refused by the Municipal Planning Commission (MPC).

 Step 2: Submit Your Application

-Review the checklist and complete the subdivision application form.
+Review the checklist and complete a subdivision application form.
 You will need to enlist the services of an Alberta Land Surveyor to assist with the subdivision sketch that will accompany your application.
-Subdivision application package is available here:
+The subdivision application package is available here: Subdivision Application Form.

 Step 3: Circulation

 The County will review your application and create a Notice of Application Package.
-The package is circulated to County departments and government agencies.
-This may include school divisions, neighboring municipalities, provincial government agencies, the Eastern Irrigation District and adjacent landowners.
+The package is circulated to internal County departments and relevant government agencies.
+This may include school divisions, neighbouring municipalities, provincial government agencies, the Eastern Irrigation District, and adjacent landowners.

-All comments received during this process will be presented at the Municipal Planning Commission Meeting.
+All comments received during this process will be presented to MPC.